Texas Permanent School Fund Corp Buys 13,706 Shares of Trustmark Co. (NASDAQ:TRMK)

-Other hedge funds have also bought and sold shares of the company.
-Norges Bank bought a new position in Trustmark during the 4th quarter valued at about $19,060,000.
-Fisher Asset Management LLC purchased a new position in shares of Trustmark during the fourth quarter valued at approximately $12,206,000.
-Goldman Sachs Group Inc. grew its stake in shares of Trustmark by 39.4% during the second quarter.
-Goldman Sachs Group Inc. now owns 872,447 shares of the financial services provider’s stock valued at $25,466,000 after buying an additional 246,723 shares during the last quarter.
-Gibson Wealth Advisors LLC raised its holdings in shares of Trustmark by 6,200.0% in the fourth quarter.
-Gibson Wealth Advisors LLC now owns 228,690 shares of the financial services provider’s stock worth $7,989,000 after buying an additional 225,060 shares during the period.
-Finally, Robeco Institutional Asset Management B.V. bought a new stake in shares of Trustmark during the 4th quarter worth approximately $7,379,000.
-Institutional investors own 66.13% of the company’s stock.
+A number of other institutional investors and hedge funds have also recently added to or reduced their stakes in TRMK.
+Norges Bank bought a new position in shares of Trustmark in the fourth quarter valued at approximately $19,060,000.
+Fisher Asset Management LLC bought a new position in Trustmark in the 4th quarter valued at $12,206,000.
+Goldman Sachs Group Inc. boosted its stake in Trustmark by 39.4% in the second quarter.
+Goldman Sachs Group Inc. now owns 872,447 shares of the financial services provider’s stock worth $25,466,000 after purchasing an additional 246,723 shares in the last quarter.
+Gibson Wealth Advisors LLC grew its holdings in shares of Trustmark by 6,200.0% during the fourth quarter.
+Gibson Wealth Advisors LLC now owns 228,690 shares of the financial services provider’s stock worth $7,989,000 after purchasing an additional 225,060 shares during the last quarter.
+Finally, Robeco Institutional Asset Management B.V. acquired a new stake in shares of Trustmark in the fourth quarter valued at $7,379,000.
+66.13% of the stock is currently owned by institutional investors and hedge funds.

 Trustmark Dividend Announcement

-The company also recently announced a quarterly dividend, which will be paid on Friday, September 15th.
+The business also recently disclosed a quarterly dividend, which will be paid on Friday, September 15th.
 Investors of record on Friday, September 1st will be given a $0.23 dividend.
-The ex-dividend date of this dividend is Thursday, August 31st.
-This represents a $0.92 dividend on an annualized basis and a yield of 3.50%.
+The ex-dividend date is Thursday, August 31st.
+This represents a $0.92 annualized dividend and a yield of 3.50%.
 Trustmark’s dividend payout ratio is currently 54.44%.

 Analyst Ratings Changes

-A number of analysts have weighed in on the company.
-StockNews.com upgraded Trustmark from a “sell” rating to a “hold” rating in a research note on Thursday, July 27th.
-Keefe, Bruyette & Woods lifted their price objective on shares of Trustmark from $26.00 to $28.00 and gave the company a “market perform” rating in a report on Thursday, July 27th.
-Piper Sandler upped their target price on shares of Trustmark from $25.00 to $27.00 in a research note on Thursday, July 27th.
-Raymond James downgraded shares of Trustmark from an “outperform” rating to a “market perform” rating in a research note on Thursday, April 6th.
-Finally, Truist Financial reduced their price objective on Trustmark from $27.00 to $24.00 in a report on Thursday, June 29th.
-Six equities research analysts have rated the stock with a hold rating, According to data from MarketBeat, the stock presently has a consensus rating of “Hold” and an average price target of $31.50.
+TRMK has been the subject of several research reports.
+StockNews.com upgraded shares of Trustmark from a “sell” rating to a “hold” rating in a research report on Thursday, July 27th.
+Raymond James cut Trustmark from an “outperform” rating to a “market perform” rating in a research note on Thursday, April 6th.
+Keefe, Bruyette & Woods boosted their price objective on Trustmark from $26.00 to $28.00 and gave the stock a “market perform” rating in a report on Thursday, July 27th.
+Truist Financial reduced their target price on shares of Trustmark from $27.00 to $24.00 in a research note on Thursday, June 29th.
+Finally, Piper Sandler raised their price objective on shares of Trustmark from $25.00 to $27.00 in a research note on Thursday, July 27th.
+Six investment analysts have rated the stock with a hold rating, According to data from MarketBeat, Trustmark presently has an average rating of “Hold” and a consensus target price of $31.50.

 Trustmark Corporation operates as the bank holding company for Trustmark National Bank that provides banking and other financial solutions to individuals and corporate institutions in the United States.
 The company operates through three segments: General Banking, Wealth Management, and Insurance.
 It offers checking, savings, and money market accounts; certificates of deposits and individual retirement accounts; financing for commercial and industrial projects, income-producing commercial real estate, owner-occupied real estate, and construction and land development; and installment and real estate loans, and lines of credit, as well as treasury management services.